 Conclusion: How to avoid motorcycle theft

-Ultimately, there is no single best way to prevent motorcycle theft, no security device will 100% prevent your bike being stolen.
+Ultimately, there is no single best way to prevent motorcycle theft, no security device will 100% prevent your bike from being stolen.
 With enough time, resources and skills, all of the devices listed here can be thwarted.
 The key is, to use a combination of tactics and devices from this motorcycle security guide to make your bike very difficult to steal.
 If the time, effort and risk involved in overcoming all your security outweigh the value of your bike, you can reduce the likelihood of theft greatly.
-But note, ‘value’ to a thief maybe sale value on black market outside of Europe, the value in parts on eBay, a valuable getaway vehicle for later crime, or just fun value for kids on some local scrubland.
+But note, ‘value’ to a thief may be sale value on the black market outside of Europe, the value in parts on eBay, a valuable getaway vehicle for later crime, or just fun value for kids on some local scrubland.

 As a final strategy, just park your bike next to a more desirable bike with less security than yourself!